unlicense/unlicense.org/index.md

 Here follows a sample of some of the software projects that have already adopted the Unlicense or a derivative thereof:

-- [Protoflow](https://github.com/AsimovPlatform/protoflow), a framework for flow-based programming (FBP) in Rust using Protocol Buffers messages.
 - [CryptLib](https://github.com/WaterJuice/CryptLib), a cryptographic library for C that implements the MD5, SHA-1, SHA-2, and RC4 algorithms.
 - [Epoch](http://universe2.us/epoch.html), a lightweight init daemon for Linux systems.
 - [Kakoune](https://github.com/mawww/kakoune), an experimental text editor heavily inspired by Vim.